wearrrrr/ResourceDragon/README.md

 # ResourceDragon

-ResourceDragon is a WIP highly extensible viewer and extractor for proprietary formats, particularly game archives written in ImGui, SDL3 and OpenGL.
+ResourceDragon is a WIP highly extensible viewer and extractor for proprietary formats, written in ImGui, SDL3 and OpenGL.

 ## Features
 - Preview images, gifs, audio, and archives entirely from within ResourceDragon